gajosr/gigabyte-z390-aorus-master-hackintosh/README.md

 - Power Nap
 - NVRAM
 - Sidecar
 - DRMs - DRM isn't supported for Safari 14 and Big Sur via WhateverGreen's DRM patches at this moment but now using `defaults write com.apple.AppleGVA gvaForceAMDKE -boolean yes` that forces AMD DRM decoder for streaming services (like Apple TV and iTunes movie streaming).
+More details [here] (https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md)

 ##### Not Working (as expected)
 - Built-in WIFI.
 There is OpenIntelWireless project but didn't checked it yet https://github.com/OpenIntelWireless/itlwm.